2013 Nissan Rogue Performance

 Acceleration and Power

-The 2013 Nissan Rogue comes with a 2.5-liter, 170-horsepower four-cylinder engine, which is paired to a continuously variable transmission (CVT) and front-wheel drive.
+The 2013 Nissan Rogue comes with a 170-horsepower, 2.5-liter four-cylinder engine, which is paired to a continuously variable transmission (CVT) and front-wheel drive.
 All-wheel drive is optional on all models.
-The EPA reports that the FWD Rogue gets 23/28 mpg city/highway, which is slightly worse than crossovers like the Honda CR-V and Subaru XV.
+The EPA reports that the FWD Rogue gets 23/28 mpg city/highway, which is slightly worse than the fuel economy of crossovers like the Honda CR-V and Subaru XV.

 Most test drivers say that the 2013 Rogue has competent power for the average commute.
 However, they also note that the Rogue can run out of steam when you need to pass someone on the highway or climb a steep hill.
 The Rogue’s CVT is also the subject of some debate.
 Most reviewers walk away impressed by its responsiveness, though one auto writer says it’s a bit too noisy.

 - "The 2013 Nissan Rogue is powered by a 2.5-liter 4-cylinder engine matched to an Xtronic continuously variable transmission (CVT) that is well-suited for everyday driving." -- Kelley Blue Book